Michmcb/SectionConfig/README.md

    "This value
    Spans many lines
    But it DOES include the indentation"

-# You can have a comment just after the key, but before the multiline value
-Key: # This comment isn't part of the multiline value This part is part of the value

 # A value list is done like this.
 This has 3 values, "one", "two", and "three".
 Key: {